jujumiago/living-civilization-framework/GOVERNANCE.md

 Capability may be demonstrated through education, research, innovation, public service, creative achievement, entrepreneurship, engineering, and sport.

-Constructive competition can encourage learning, inspire improvement, and help identify effective ideas.
+Constructive and peaceful competition may encourage learning, inspire improvement, promote innovation, and help identify effective ideas while respecting fairness and the dignity of participants.

 The objective is not domination over others.